riderius/utilities/README.md

 ## Utilities

-1. Re-Name.py
+1. rename.py
-2. Text2Binary.py
+2. text2binary.py

 ### Re-Name.py

-**Re-Name.py** is a utility to quickly rename photos and videos in name_i.format style.
+**rename.py** is a utility to quickly rename photos and videos in name_i.format style.

 ### Text2Binary.py

-**Text2Binary.py** is a program for translating text to binary and for translating binary to text.
-The program functions are taken from [here](http://bit.ly/functions_from_text2binary).
+**Text2Binary.py** is a Module for translate temp_text to binary code and for translate binary code to temp_text.Functions are taken from [here](http://bit.do/functions_from_text2binary.)